 - Personal Statement for Tier 1 Exceptional Talent UK Visa in details

-- 5 must do’s in your Personal Statement
+- Five must do’s in your Personal Statement

 Finally, this is one of my replies about the draft of someone’s Personal Statement I have read:

-“Hi Good Person, please, excuse me for a delay in reading your personal statement for your talent visa.
+“Hi Good Person, please, excuse me for a delay in understanding your personal statement for your talent visa.
 Finally, I have done this.
-I can say that you have […] background but you paid too much attention to your past achievements.
-Actually, I have not find answers to all the questions, which are highlighted in the Tech Nation Visa Guidelines (page 12).
+I can say that you have […] background, but you paid too much attention to your past achievements.
+I have not found answers to all the questions, which are highlighted in the Tech Nation Visa Guidelines (page 12).